 The court will also appoint a special guardian in case of conflict of interest between the legal representative and the represented or where a legal person called upon to sit in judgment does not have a representative.

 The appointment of these curators will be made by the court hearing the process, from the lawyers designated for that purpose by the bar for each court.
 The special curator has all the rights and obligations provided by law for the legal representative.

 The remuneration of the special curator shall be fixed by the court, while also establishing the method of payment.
 However, the law regulates the possibility of increasing the remuneration at the request of the curator, with the cessation of its quality, taking into account the exerted work.

 The team of lawyers from the law firm Darie, Manea & associates have a rich experience in the field of civil law and civil procedure.
-Our lawyers can provide expert legal advice based on extensive knowledge in the field, as well as the latest legislative changes on the matter of the use and exercise of procedural rights, but also legal representation before the competent authorities, when necessary.
+Our lawyers in Romania can provide expert legal advice based on extensive knowledge in the field, as well as the latest legislative changes on the matter of the use and exercise of procedural rights, but also legal representation before the competent authorities, when necessary.
 Do not hesitate to contact us!